Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

 Notice the first argument is a function, that function will run once when the Component first loads.
 The second argument is an array.
 On each render of the Component the items in the array are compared to their value on the previous render and if they are a different value the function will run again.
 This gives you a way to create logic in a Component that doesn't run on every render.

-This is a perfect place to make a call to getMovie!
+This is a perfect place to make a call to `getMovie`!

 **`App.js`**